Institute Woods, Rogers Refuge, Princeton Battlefield

 Overview: Gravel – Pipeline – River’s Edge – Marsh – Olden – Pipeline – Founder’s Walk – Trolley Track – Fool’s/Bike – Unmarked field walk

-The network of criss-crossing trails are a mix of unmarked trails, stone markers at intersections, metal markers in Rogers Refuge, and occasional letters/symbols painted on trees that are on the Institute Woods trail map – “F” for Founders, a WHITE LINE for Pipeline etc.
+The network of criss-crossing trails are a mix of unmarked trails, stone markers at intersections, metal markers in Rogers Refuge, and just a few letters/symbols painted on trees that are on the Institute Woods trail map – “F” for Founders, a WHITE LINE for Pipeline etc.

-The trail map matching these new trail markings was not available when we last hiked it.
-And while trails are named on the map there may not be any indication of the name on the actual trail.
+However, while trails are named on the map there is really no indication of the name on the actual trail.

 This makes it hard to give a detailed turn-by-turn description and we’ve not noted many of the unmarked intersections because it gets too confusing.